-Doctoral Grade Descriptor Indicators Criteria Cle ar Fail Marginal Fail Good Very Good Excellent F 0-29% E 30- 39% D 40-49% С 50-59% B 60-69% A 70-100% 2.
-Knowledge and understanding: Awareness of a variety of standpoints No level of awareness demonstrated between different authors. chronology of ideas accounts of authors / researchers / commentators; some attention drawn to the chronology of ideas and practices.
-General level of awareness with limited attempt to show the level of consistency evident within the accounts of leading authors / researchers / commentators; some attention drawn to the chronology of ideas and practices; limited challenges to the main prevailing view(s) High level of awareness with some attempt to show the level of consistency evident within the accounts of leading authors / researchers / commentators; attention drawn to the chronology of ideas and practices; challenges to the main prevailing view(s).
-Extremely high level of awareness with attention drawn to the level of consistency evident within the accounts of leading authors / researchers / commentators; attention drawn to the chronology of ideas and practices; challenges to prevailing views highlighted, new standpoints proposed and argued.
-3. Application, argument and analysis: Extension and application of theoretical knowledge to generate new understandings theoretical Generally descriptive accounts from poor quality sources with poor integration; little if any attention to the ways in which theoretical arguments and / or research findings have been used to inform attention to the ways in which theoretical Limited integration and synthesis of accounts of published authors; attention to the ways in which theoretical arguments and / or research findings have been or could be used to inform practice.
-Significant integration and synthesis of accounts of published authors; attention to the ways in which theoretical arguments and / or research findings have been or could be used to inform practice and make an original Extensive and consistent integration and synthesis of accounts of published authors; extrapolation from theory to generate further hypotheses; attention to the ways in which theoretical arguments and / or research findings have been or could be used to inform practice and make an original
+Doctoral Grade Descriptor Indicators Criteria Clear Fail Marginal Fail Good Vei F 0-29% E 30- 39% D 40-49% C 50-59% 6 understanding: Identification of key issues and recognition of leading edge and new ideas reading; unfocused; little or no attempt to relate to relevant areas; generally identification of background reading in a relevant area; identification of some Evidence of substantial background reading in some relevant areas; basic attempt at identification of theoretical formulation of argument; identification of some significant themes within the field.
+Wide back reading in contempor explicit id theoretical of argume identificat linking of themes an evidence of of areas of between st authors/do the field. understanding: Awareness of a variety of awareness demonstrated between different Poor level of awareness; some attention drawn to the chronology of ideas and practices. awareness with little or no attempt to show the level of consistency evident within the accounts of authors / researchers / commentators; some attention drawn to the chronology of ideas and practices.
+General level of awareness with limited attempt to show the level of consistency evident within the accounts of leading authors / researchers / commentators; some attention drawn to the chronology of ideas and practices; limited challenges to the main prevailing view(s) High level with some show the l consistence within the leading au researcher commenta drawn to t of ideas ar challenges prevailing argument and analysis: Extension and argument or analysis applied to theoretical knowledge. accounts from poor quality sources with poor integration; little if any attention to the ways in which accounts of published authors with little or no integration; some attention to the ways in which theoretical arguments and / or research findings have Limited integration and synthesis of accounts of published authors; attention to the ways in which theoretical arguments and / or research findings have been or could be used to inform practice.
+Significan and synthe of publish attention t which the arguments research fi been or co inform pra make an o contribution

-Doctoral Grade Descriptor Indicators Criteria Cle ar Fail Marginal Fail Good Very Good Excellent F 0-29% E 30- 39% D 40-49% С 50-59% B 60-69% A 70-100% practice. contribution to knowledge. contribution to knowledge.
-4. Application, argument and analysis: Critical analysis of the sources or evidence bases background reading; no evidence of independent critical evaluation of the reliability of 'evidence'. background reading though generally superficial and not though not in-depth, background reading; little evidence of independent critical evaluation of the Some evidence of in-depth background reading; some evidence of independent critical evaluation of the reliability of 'evidence'; generally little or no attention to features of research design such as sampling, methods of data collection and analysis.
-Evidence of in-depth background reading with attention to genre and epistemological assumptions; independent critical evaluation of the reliability of 'evidence'; quality of evidence to support claims; attention to features of research design such as sampling, methods of data collection and analysis.
-Evidence of extensive and in- depth background reading with attention to genre and epistemological assumptions; independent critical evaluation of the reliability of 'evidence'; independent critical evaluation of the validity of claims made; quality of evidence to support claims; attention to features of research design methodology 5.
-Communication & presentation: Suitability and /or potential for unintelligible; no articulation of Generally intelligible but articulation of purpose unclear, poor quality of Articulation of purpose on topic but lacking in clarity, adequate quality of presentation; poor Clearly articulated purpose, adequate quality of presentation; overall coherence and flow Communication almost at the standard of published academic work; clearly articulated Communication at the standard of published academic work and/or critical dialogue and review with
+Doctoral Grade Descriptor Indicators

+Criteria Clear Fail Marginal Fail Good Vei

+F 0-29% E 30- 39% D 40-49% C 50-59% 6

+argument and analysis: Critical analysis of the sources or evidence bases background reading; no evidence of independent critical evaluation of the reliability of 'evidence'.
+Evidence of some background reading though generally superficial and not focused; poor evidence of independent critical evaluation of the reliability of 'evidence'. though not in-depth, background reading; little evidence of independent critical evaluation of the Some evidence of in-depth background reading; some evidence of independent critical evaluation of the reliability of 'evidence'; generally little or no attention to features of research design such as sampling, methods of data collection and analysis.
+Evidence of backgroun attention to epistemolo assumption independe evaluation reliability quality of support classing succession suc

+& presentation: Suitability and /or potential for dissemination / publication including citation and referencing unintelligible; no articulation of purpose, poor quality of presentation; poor Generally intelligible but articulation of purpose unclear, poor quality of presentation; poor coherence and flow rather disjointed. on topic but lacking in Clearly articulated purpose, adequate quality of presentation; overall coherence and flow reasonable.
+Communicat the stan published work; clea purpose, g cognizanc audience, presentation coherence and attenti